 Amy Schvenski, B.S., RBT

 Amy Schvenski is a Registered Behavior Technician (RBT) who has lived in Las Vegas since 2015.
-She has a Bachelors of Science in Recreational Management from Ohio University and is currently completing BCaBA (Board Certified Assistant Behavior Analyst) coursework at the Florida Institute of Technology.
+She has a Bachelors of Science in Recreational Management from Ohio University and completed her BCaBA (Board Certified Assistant Behavior Analyst) coursework at the Florida Institute of Technology in 2018.
 Amy began working with children as a director of recreational programming for children in various resorts in Florida.
 After moving to Virginia, Amy continued on with her passion of working with children by becoming an early childhood educator at Tuckaway Child Development Center of Mechanicsville, Virginia.
 She then relocated to Las Vegas and continued to work with children ages 3-5 years old in local NAEYC accredited facilities.
 It was here that Amy decided to pursue a credential in behavior analysis and begin working with children on the Autism Spectrum Disorder (ASD).
-Amy is a single mother of two children, one of which is on the spectrum.
+Amy is a single mother of two children, one of whom is on the spectrum.
 She has been working with children in early childhood settings for over ten years.

 Nicole completed her Bachelor of Science Degree in Psychology, with an Emphasis in Developmental Psychology, at Southern Utah University in 2013.
 She then completed her Master of Education Degree in School Counseling from the University of Nevada, Las Vegas in 2016.
-She is a Licensed School Counselor in the state of Nevada and has completed internships at Title One elementary and middle schools in the valley, as well as the number one ZOOM (designation and extra funding for schools with large percentage of English language learners) school in Nevada.
+Nicole is a Licensed School Counselor in the state of Nevada and has experience with elementary and middle school students.
 Nicole holds a Qualified Mental Health Associate credential with the state of Nevada that allows her to provide Basic Skills Training, Case Management, Parent Training and Psychosocial Rehabilitation to children and adults with mental health disorders.
-Nicole specializes in working with adolescents with dual diagnoses, particularly Post Traumatic Stress Disorder.
-She served as Secretary, briefly, for a mental health non-profit organization in Las Vegas called Solutions of Change.
-She currently works as a Treatment Coordinator at an outpatient behavioral health facility in Las Vegas, where she oversees client treatment and all mental health providers at the facility.
-Nicole is enrolled in the Applied Behavior Analysis program at the University of North Texas and is completing her Board Certified Behavior Analyst coursework.
+Nicole particularly enjoys working with adolescents with dual diagnoses, predominantly Post Traumatic Stress Disorder.
+She also received her Registered Behavioral Technician credential in 2018 (is currently on inactive status) and enjoys working in home with toddlers with ASD.
+Nicole is currently enrolled in the Applied Behavior Analysis program at the University of North Texas and is completing her Board Certified Behavior Analyst coursework.
+Her area of interests are feeding issues and dual diagnosis.